aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.typ

 All in all, Pegasus remains a valid example of a general purpose naturalistic programming system; the product is, to our knowledge as of writing, not yet available to the public, but one can see examples of its usage on the project's official website @pegasuswebsite.

-=== CAL
+=== CAL <cal>

-Another worthwhile case of a general purpose naturalistic programming language, also originally from 2006, is that presented by the intrestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.
+Another example of general purpose naturalistic programming language, also originally from 2006 with further developments up until recently, is presented by the intrestingly called "Osmosian Order of Plain English Programmers" @osmosianblog.

-Some of the motivations behind this project, as explained by the authors, are related to the idea, also mentioned elsewhere @knoll2006pegasus, of eliminating the intermediate translation step from natural language thoughts and natural language pseudo-code into rigorous programming language constructs.
+A motivation behind this project, as explained by the authors, is to eliminate the intermediate translation step from natural language pseudo-code to rigorous programming language notation (cf:  @knoll2006pegasus).

 Another motivating factor was to answer the question of whether natural language could be parsed in a sufficietly "sloppy" (partial) manner (as the authors suspect human beings do, or at least infants growing up) as to allow for flexibility in choice of expression and for a stable programming environment.